 Services that are covered for you What you must pay when you get these services You pay these amounts until you reach the out-of-pocket maximum.
-Emergency care Emergency care refers to services that are: Furnished by a provider qualified to furnish emergency services, and Needed to evaluate or stabilize an emergency medical condition.
+Emergency care refers to services that are: Furnished by a provider qualified to furnish emergency services, and Needed to evaluate or stabilize an emergency medical condition.
 A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life (and, if you are a pregnant woman, loss of an unborn child), loss of a limb, or loss of function of a limb.
 The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse.
-Cost-sharing for necessary emergency services furnished out-of-network is the same as for such services furnished in- \$120 copayment for each emergency room visit.
+Cost-sharing for necessary emergency services furnished out-of-network is the same as for such services furnished innetwork. \$120 copayment for each emergency room visit.
 You do not pay this amount if you are admitted to the hospital within 24 hours for the same condition.
 If you are admitted to a hospital, you will pay cost-sharing as described in the "Inpatient hospital care" section in this benefit chart.
 You pay these amounts until you reach the out-of-pocket maximum.
 Worldwide coverage for emergency department services outside of the United States.
 This includes emergency or urgently needed care and emergency ambulance transportation from the scene of an emergency to the nearest medical treatment facility.
 Transportation back to the United States from another country is not covered.
 Pre-scheduled, pre-planned treatments (including dialysis for an ongoing condition) and/or elective procedures are not covered.
 Services provided by a dentist are not covered. \$0 copayment for worldwide coverage for emergency services outside of the United States.
 Please see Chapter 7 Section 1.1 for expense reimbursement for worldwide services.
 If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must return to a

 Services that are covered for you What you must pay when you get these services network hospital in order for your care to continue to be covered or you must have your inpatient care at the out-of-network hospital authorized by the plan and your cost is the cost-sharing you would pay at a network hospital.
-Fitness program Renew Active® by UnitedHealthcare is the gold standard in Medicare fitness programs for body and mind.
+Renew Active® by UnitedHealthcare® Renew Active by UnitedHealthcare is the gold standard in Medicare fitness programs for body and mind.
 It's available to you at no additional cost and includes: A free gym membership, access to our nationwide network of gyms and fitness locations, a personalized fitness plan plus thousands of on-demand workout videos and live streaming fitness classes.
 An online program from AARP® Staying Sharp® offering content about brain health with exclusive content for Renew Active members.
 Social activities at local health and wellness classes, clubs and events.
-Provided by: Renew Active® \$0 copayment A home-delivered fitness kit is available if you live 15 miles or more from a Renew Active network gym or fitness location. □An online Fitbit® Community for Renew Active.
+An online Fitbit® Community for Renew Active.
 No Fitbit device is needed.
-You can get more information by viewing the Vendor Information Sheet at myuhc.com/communityplan or by calling Customer Service to have a paper copy sent to you.
+You can get more information by viewing the Vendor Information Sheet at myuhcadvantage.com or by calling Customer Service to have a paper copy sent to you.
+Provided by: Renew Active® \$0 copayment A home-delivered fitness kit is available if you live 15 miles or more from a Renew Active network gym or fitness location.
 Hearing services Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment \$0 copayment for each Medicare-covered exam. ^{††}